-I am a licensed attorney with 12 years of experience in immigration law.
+I am a licensed attorney with 15 years of experience in immigration law.
 I am admitted to the bar in the state of Iowa.
 My practice focuses on family-based immigration, deportation and removal hearings, and asylum cases.
 I have known IAC and its Executive Director, Katherine Medina, for the last five years and have served as a volunteer at the organization's community outreach events.
 I have met with Ms. Medina and have agreed to provide technical legal support on a pro bono basis.
 I am available to answer any immigration questions the IAC staff may have by phone or e-mail.

-If you have any questions, please do not hesitate to contact me at 123-456-7890.
+If you have any question ons, please do r not hesitate to contact me at [e-mail a nd phone number].